 Even with the very best of intentions and among the most cautious of families, emergencies arise.
-A key distinguishing characteristic of Saint Francis Hospital’s trauma and critical care services is the experience and expertise of the many subspecialty services that are available 24 hours a day, seven days a week to any ill or injured patient in need.
+A key distinguishing characteristic of Saint Francis Hospital’s trauma and critical care services is the experience and expertise of the many subspecialty services that are available.
 The trauma and emergency services provided at Saint Francis Hospital have long been recognized as having a profound effect on sustaining and maintaining the quality of life in Tulsa and the surrounding area.

-Verified by the American College of Surgeons as a Level II Trauma Center, the Trauma Emergency Center (TEC) at Saint Francis Hospital has a long-standing legacy of providing comprehensive critical care for patients of all ages facing life-threatening and complex emergencies.
+Verified by the Oklahoma State Department of Health as a Level II Trauma Center, the Trauma Emergency Center (TEC) at Saint Francis Hospital has a long-standing legacy of provides comprehensive critical care for patients of all ages facing life-threatening and complex emergencies.
 Our distinction as a Level II Trauma Center assures you and your loved ones that our emergency and trauma personnel adhere to the highest standards of critical care as designated by the state.

-Exciting plans are in the works for a new and expanded TEC, scheduled for completion in summer 2014.
+Exciting plans are in the works for a new and expanded TEC, scheduled for completion in September 2014.

 Key features of the new center will include: